Publishing with the Cotsen Institute of Archaeology

 - California and the western U.S.

 - Prehistoric Europe and the Mediterranean

 An Editorial Board composed of distinguished UCLA faculty guides the acquisitions of the Cotsen Institute Press.
 Editorial Board members review book proposals [.pdf] and express interest in reviewing the manuscript if the manuscript appears to fit our list.
 When the manuscript is received it is peer reviewed by two scholars in the appropriate field.
 Based on the recommendations of the reviewers, the Editorial Board issues the final decision on the publication of the proposed manuscript.
 If accepted for publication, the manuscript is revised and submitted for production.
-Our production schedule is efficient and effective, averaging 14 months.
-For more information on production, please see our Production Information and Schedule [.pdf].
+Our production schedule is efficient and effective, averaging 6-10 months.

 How to Submit a Manuscript